How to Calculate the Correct Compressed Air Pipe Size

 For example, if your compressor has a peak pressure requirement of 95 psi — this being for an outlier application that commands more pressure than the rest — the minimum operating pressure for your system would be 98 psi, as this would be necessary to accommodate your highest usage level.
 Therefore, you would never want to run the system beyond 98 psi, as doing so would consume excessive amounts of energy.

-Compressed Air Pipe Sizing
+Design Elements in a Compressed Air Pipe Network

 A mistake that some users make is to simply assume that energy lost due to over-pressurization is merely collateral for the occasional high-pressure application.
-Fact is, this is the performance and longevity of your compressed air system at stake.
+The fact is, this is the performance and longevity of your compressed air system at stake.
 The price that you might pay to upgrade your piping with sufficient measurements could be just a drop in the bucket compared to the price you might pay on an annual basis for wasted energy and lost air power.

 If you wish to have pipes that will accommodate all possible pressure demands, consider the layout of your system.
-While it might seem useful to purchase the largest pipes possible, this could be a waste of money for excessive piping.
+While it might seem useful to purchase the largest pipes possible, this setup could be a waste of money for excessive piping.
 Instead, consider the placement of an adequate set of pipes in relation to your compressor and air tools.
+The only real reason to incorporate oversized pipes into your current system is if you intend to enlarge your equipment to a size requiring such pipes in the near future.

 For example, 500 feet of piping with a one-inch width would roughly equal 18 gallons of storage.
 Likewise, 500 feet of piping with a two-inch width would roughly equal 18 gallons of storage.
 Between the two, you would gain 59 gallons of storage quantity that may be of no use to your applications, yet pay a much higher price in the process.
-The only real reason to incorporate over-sized pipes into your current system is if you intend to enlarge your equipment to a size requiring such pipes in the near future.

 Correct Compressed Air Pipe Size for Specific Applications

-With a reciprocating or rotary screw air compressor, you can accomplish tasks providing you have the proper tools and an optimal connection.
+With a reciprocating or rotary screw air compressor, you can accomplish tasks provided you have the proper tools and an optimal connection.
 For most single applications, you would only need a fraction of the 100 psi capacity of an air compressor.
 As long as the pipe is under 100 feet in length, you will only need a half-inch diameter to facilitate the air velocity and pressure required for the following applications:

 Painting